Divorce Attorney Miami

 In order to file for separation in the State of Florida, either you or your spouse must be a legal resident of the state for a minimum of 6 months or a member of the U.S. armed forces who is stationed in the state.

-The fact that Florida is a no-fault state means that it is not necessary to prove that either party is at-fault for the demise of the marriage, however, if there is fault, depending on the specifics and ramifications of it, it may be relevant for purposes of custody, alimony and the division of alimony.
+The fact that Florida is a no-fault state means that it is not necessary to prove that either party is at-fault for the demise of the marriage; however, if there is fault, depending on the specifics and ramifications of it, it may be relevant for purposes of custody, alimony and the division of property.

 Starting the Process

-The actual separation process in Florida does not legally begin until one of those in the marriage files a “Petition for Dissolution of Marriage“ with the Family Law Division of the local Circuit Court.
+The actual separation process in Florida does not legally begin until one person in the marriage files a “Petition for Dissolution of Marriage“ with the Family Law Division of the local Circuit Court.

 What is a Contested divorce vs. Uncontested divorce?

-An uncontested divorce is one in which the parties either have no children, no assets and neither are requesting spousal support or they simply reached an agreement on all of the issues relevant to their case.
+An uncontested divorce is one in which the parties either have no children or no assets and neither are requesting spousal support or they simply reached an agreement on all of the issues relevant to their case.

 Often times couples think they are doing the right thing by negotiating their own agreements and although amicable resolutions are favored the parties should seek the advice of their counsel before making certain promises or concessions.

 It is difficult to back away from a position once the other party has it in their mind that an issue will be resolved in a certain fashion.
 Marital Settlement Agreements should be entered into judiciously.